 Additional differences emerge when alcohol use is examined by race/ethnicity.
-Past month alcohol consumption was much more common among non-Hispanic Whites (82%) than it was for minority students (60%).
-This is also true of binge drinking behaviors, with nearly two-thirds (59%) of White students reported binge drinking, and slightly more than one-third (37%) of students identifying with other races reported similar drinking.
+Past month alcohol consumption was much more common among non-Hispanic Whites (81%) than it was for minority students (62%).
+This is also true of binge drinking behaviors, with nearly two-thirds (57%) of White students reported binge drinking, and slightly more than one-third (37%) of students identifying with other races reported similar drinking.

 Non-Hispanic White students are more likely to drink or binge drink than other races/ethnicities.

-Race difference is significant at the .05 level
+Race difference is significant at the .05 level does binge drinking.
+Class difference is significant at the .05 level